lucasaglia/team-diana.github.io/en/pages/ros-jade.md

 Node that connect a serial device to Ros

 #### Use:
-Flash un the device the client, than run the host:
+Flash on the device the client, than run the host:
 ```bash
 rosrun rosserial_python serial_node.py </dev/tty...>
 ```